How we apply our code of ethics, governance, and responsibility

 Throughout our advocacy efforts, we abide by all federal regulations pertaining to our status as a 501(c)(3) organization, and we comply with funder restrictions.
 In particular, we comply with all funder restrictions on the use of grant funds for lobbying, and we do not participate in any political campaigns on behalf of (or in opposition to) any candidate for public office.
 Read more about our work in advocacy.

 PATH is aware of the growing body of data on the impact of environmental degradation and climate change on our planet, particularly in the developing world.
 We recognize the importance of individual and organizational environmental responsibility in reducing this impact.

 Our work to develop, introduce, and integrate health technologies includes efforts that protect communities and their environments from the risks associated with medical waste and minimize the volume of contaminated waste that must be managed.

-To reduce PATH’s organizational environmental impact, PATH also operates the Green PATH initiative, which guides staff in reducing energy consumption, reducing paper consumption, reducing the generation of non-recyclable waste, increasing recycling, and reducing our carbon footprint.
+To reduce PATH’s organizational environmental impact, PATH operates the Green PATH initiative, which guides staff in reducing energy consumption, reducing paper consumption, reducing the generation of nonrecyclable waste, increasing recycling, and reducing our carbon footprint.

-Toward the aim of reducing environmental impact, PATH also considers environmental impact when designing and siting new facilities.
-For example, PATH’s Seattle headquarters is located in a building certified to the Leadership in Energy & Environmental Design (LEED) Gold standard established by the US Green Building Council.
-And our Washington, DC, office meets the LEED Platinum standard, outlined in its scorecard on the council’s website.
+PATH also considers environmental impact when designing and siting new facilities.
+For example, PATH’s offices in Seattle and Washington, DC, are located in buildings certified to the Leadership in Energy & Environmental Design (LEED) Gold and Platinum standards established by the US Green Building Council.